Clinical Laboratory Technology Degree

 Offered at the Following Campus

-The Clinical Laboratory Technology associate degree program is a sequence of courses that prepares students for technician positions in clinical laboratories and related businesses and industries.
+The Clinical Laboratory Technology associate degree program is a sequence of courses that prepares students for technician positions in clinical (hospital) laboratories and related businesses and industries.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of didactic and clinical instruction necessary for successful employment.
-Program graduates receive a Clinical Laboratory Technology Associate of Applied Science degree and have the qualifications of a clinical laboratory technician.
+Program graduates receive a Clinical Laboratory Technology Associate of Applied Science degree and have the qualifications of a Medical Laboratory Technician.

 The standard curriculum for the Clinical Laboratory Technology (CLBT) program is designed for the semester system.
-A student may take core classes anytime during the year prior to the beginning of the Clinical Laboratory Technology program in summer semester (May).
+A student may take core courses anytime during the year prior to the beginning of the Clinical Laboratory Technology program in summer semester (May).
+Students must complete core courses before entrance into the program.
+Students are competitively admitted based on their grade point average (GPA) of CLBT core courses.
 To graduate, degree-seeking students must earn a minimum of 73 semester hours.
-The CLBT program takes 5 semesters to complete excluding core courses.
+The CLBT program requires 5 semesters to complete excluding core courses.

 The Clinical Laboratory Technology program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences, http://www.naacls.org/.